metova/datadoge/README.md

 ## Usage

-Performance metrics are only reported to Datadog from production environments which have the [Datadog agent](https://app.datadoghq.com/account/settings#agent) installed.
+By default, performance metrics are only reported to Datadog from production environments which have the [Datadog agent](https://app.datadoghq.com/account/settings#agent) installed.

+To enable Datadog reporting in non-production environments, add the following to an initializer:

+    Datadoge.configure do |config|
+      config.environments = ['staging', 'production']
+    end

 ## Contributing